sudheermuthyala/EKS/03-Kubernets-Fundamentals/03-Deployment/README.md

 ```

-# Pause Deployment and Two Changes
+# 04-Pause Deployment and Two Changes

 ```t
 # Pause the Deployment